Tag Archives: Noise Records

 It’s also a thrill to hear Michael Kiske add his high-flying vocal stamp to a song originally sung by the grittier Kai Hansen (who just plays guitar here).
 And I believe this is the last recording to feature both Kiske and Hansen until they reunited with the band in 2017.
 Both are set to appear on the band’s new studio album Helloween, released 18th June.
 If the album is even half as good as this then I’ll be one happy pumpkin.

-Gamma Ray – Lust For Life
+Gamma Ray – Lust For Life (Song Review)

 “Let us fly away, let us praise the days”